 I’m certain there will be humanitarian aid sent after an EMP.
 Everyone from European countries to China will be sending in humanitarian goods.

 The bad part is it won’t come close to being enough!

 There is no way to effectively provide humanitarian aid to a country as large as the United States.
-Our closest neighbors, Canada and Mexico, would likely be reeling from the effects of the EMP as well so they would be of little help.
+Our closest neighbors, Canada and Mexico, would likely be reeling from the effects of the EMP, so that they would be of little help.

-Surround yourself with as many able-bodied and reliable people as you can and you’ll be even better off.
+Surround yourself with as many able-bodied and reliable people as possible, and you’ll be better off.

-Ideally, this preparation probably looks something like a small, nearly self-sufficient farm, and a simple lifestyle with little dependence upon electronics.
-Having a mechanical back up for as many systems as possible will make this even more efficient.
-A mechanical pump for the well as an example.
+Ideally, this preparation probably looks like a small, nearly self-sufficient farm with a simple lifestyle with little dependence upon electronics.
+A mechanical backup for as many systems as possible will make this even more efficient.
+A mechanical pump for the well is an example.

-For most of us, protecting yourself from an EMP by starting a self-sufficient homestead is either not possible or not desirable.
+For most of us, protecting ourselves from an EMP by starting a self-sufficient homestead is either not possible or not desirable.
 So what can most people do to maximize their EMP protection?

 The first thing you can do is to mentally prepare yourself for what would likely occur.
 Are you ready to deal with the sight of many dead bodies?
 Are you ready to watch people go crazy as they realize that their world has forever changed and there’s no going back?

-Simply considering these things now will put you ahead of most of the population.
-By even having the desire to read this article you’re infinitely more prepared than the 9-5 day to day office worker that has never even considered the possibility of an EMP.
+Simply considering these things will put you ahead of most of the population.
+By even having the desire to read this article, you’re infinitely more prepared than the 9-5 day-to-day office worker that has never even considered the possibility of an EMP.